-Bail applications in any case designated for White Plains may be heard before a magistrate judge at White Plains, or, if unavailable, before a district judge in White Plains, or a magistrate judge in Manhattan.
+Bail applications in any case designated for White Plains may be heard before a magistrate judge at White Plains, or, if unavailable, before a judge in White Plains, or a magistrate judge in Manhattan.

 Rule 19.
-Reassignment of Cases to/fromBetween Manhattan and White Plains
+Reassignment of Cases to/from White Plains

-If the Judgejudge to whom thea case is assigned believes that it should be assigned to the other courthouse under these rulesRules, a request for reassignment shall be sent to the Assignment Committee, which shall determine if the case should be reassigned.
+If the Judge to whom the case is assigned believes that it should be assigned to the other courthouse under these rules, a request for reassignment shall be sent to the Assignment Committee, which shall determine if the case should be reassigned.
 If the case is reassigned, it will be reassigned as if it were a new filing, but will retain its original case number.